+This active region model gives a {\it realistic} presentation of the force-freeness and plasma $\beta$ in a single domain covering two extreme regimes.
+The magnetic field and plasma in this simulation evolve consistently from the beginning, and the magnetic force, plasma force, and viscous stress find their balance spontaneously.
 The implications are twofold.
-On one hand, the Lorentz force (i.e., the angle between the current and magnetic field) can not vanish in the real corona.
+On the one hand, the Lorentz force cannot vanish in the real corona.
 Even in a purely quiescent area, it is necessary to have a residual Lorentz force to balance the pressure gradient and to release energy as part of the coronal heating process, which implies a balance with acceleration and viscous forces.
-As shown in our simulation, the current is rarely parallel to the magnetic field, and the distribution has an enhanced wing on the right side (larger than) of the most probable value.
-On the other hand, for most of corona volume, the angle remains relatively small, which suggests that the force-free field seems to be an acceptable assumption.
+As shown in our simulation, the current vector is rarely parallel to the magnetic field vector, and the distribution of the angle between the two vectors has an enhanced wing on the right side (larger than) of the most probable value.
+On the other hand, for most of the corona volume, the angle remains relatively small, which suggests that the force-free field seems to be an acceptable assumption.

 The distribution of the plasma $\beta$ follows the same scenario.
-Beneath the photosphere, $\beta$ is in the range between $10^2$ and $10^6$.
-While above the photosphere, $\beta$ rapidly drops to below unity.
-The lowest (mean) value of about $10^{-3}$ is seen in the transition region, and the local minimum can be smaller than $10^{-5}$.
-A detailed view of the vertical domain from 5\,Mm below to 5\,Mm above the photosphere shows that the transition from the highly non-forcefree and high-$\beta$ regime to the (close to) forcefree and low-$\beta$ regime occurs in a height range of about just one Mm.
+Beneath the photosphere, $\beta$ is in the range between $10^2$ and $10^6$, whereas $\beta$ rapidly drops to below unity above the photosphere.
+The lowest (mean) value of about $10^{-3}$ is seen in the transition region, and the local minimum can be approximately $10^{-5}$.
+A detailed view of the vertical domain from 5\,Mm below to 5\,Mm above the photosphere shows that the transition from the highly non-force-free and high $\beta$ regime to the (close to) force-free and low $\beta$ regime occurs in a height range of about just one Mm.